Dominik48N/party-system/CONTRIBUTING.md

 ## Annotations
 Please always use `org.jetbrains.annotations.NotNull` and `java.util.Optional<T>`.
 If Optional is not an option, please use `org.jetbrains.annotations.Nullable`.

+### Benefits of Using @NotNull, @Nullable, and Optional Annotations
+Using these annotations helps to ensure null safety and prevent NullPointerExceptions. `@NotNull` indicates that a parameter or return value cannot be null, which can help to catch potential issues during compile time.
+Similarly, `@Nullable` indicates that a parameter or return value can be null, which helps to prevent accidental null dereferencing. `Optional<T>` can be used to indicate that a value may or may not be present, which can make code more expressive and less error-prone.
+By consistently using these annotations, code becomes more robust, easier to read and maintain.

 ## Naming Conventions
 Please follow the following naming conventions:
 * Getter and Setter methods should be named without the "get" and "set" prefixes.